CondeSaheki/Timestamp-Conversor/README.md

 - First template argument is the target duration always
 - The other template argument are the timestamp format but in reverse order

-2 - Regex to find and edit any time stamp
+2 - Regex to find and edit any time stamp:
 ```
    //void regex_replace_edited(mystring& str, const mystring& rgx_str, void (*edit_lambda)(mystring& str));